Police looking for suspect after man was shot, killed in West Valley

 ARIZONA NEWS

-Police searching for suspect after man was shot, killed in West Valley
+Police searching for suspect after 50-year-old man was shot, killed in West Valley

 (Facebook File Photo/Phoenix Police Department)